cardano-foundation/CIPs/CIP-0100/README.md

 ## Abstract

-This Cardano Improvement Proposal (CIP) introduces a standardized and flexible metadata format for governance actions in the Cardano ecosystem.
+This Cardano Improvement Proposal (CIP) introduces a standardized and flexible metadata format for governance events in the Cardano ecosystem.
 While the ledger does not enforce the structure of metadata, providing a standard for metadata will enable better tooling, improved interoperability, and more consistent display across wallets, blockchain explorers, and other tools.
 This CIP aims to strike a balance between flexibility and structure to facilitate high-quality tooling, without limiting expressivity with regards to user expression.

 ### Acknowledgements